 Giving up your day job and diving into a roadside catering business full time is great if you know what you’re doing and know you enjoy it.
 However, if this is your first time it might be worth starting off with something small and inexpensive like a small stall at a food market.

 Operating just in the evenings or at weekends can also reduce costs.
 If you are thinking about a stall then be aware that we offer market trader insurance as well as catering insurance.
-Market trader insurance is perfect for those who want to become a market trader.
+Catering market trader insurance is perfect for those who want to become a market trader.

 How experienced am I in catering?